MicrosoftDocs/windows-dev-docs/windows-apps-src/audio-video-camera/screen-capture-video.md

 ## Handle graphics capture events
 In the previous step we registered two handlers for graphics capture events and set up some events to help manage the flow of the capture loop.

 The **FrameArrived** event is raised when the **Direct3D11CaptureFramePool** has a new captured frame available.
 In the handler for this event, call [TryGetNextFrame](/uwp/api/windows.graphics.capture.direct3d11captureframepool.trygetnextframe) on the sender to get the next captured frame.
-It's possible that this method will return null, but that will be handled in the **WaitForNewFrame** helper method shown below.
 After the frame is retrieved, we set the **_frameEvent** so that our capture loop knows there is a new frame available.

 :::code language="csharp" source="~/../snippets-windows/windows-uwp/audio-video-camera/ScreenRecorderExample/cs/MainPage.xaml.cs" id="snippet_OnFrameArrived":::